 ]]>

-https://blog.detassigny.net/posts/7/mocking-in-php-1-writing-your-own-mocks Sat, 02 Mar 2019 12:54:09 +0100 Gabriel de Tassigny
+http://blog.detassigny.net/posts/7/mocking-in-php-1-writing-your-own-mocks Sat, 02 Mar 2019 12:54:09 +0100 Gabriel de Tassigny

-You need to write tests https://blog.detassigny.net/posts/6/you-need-to-write-tests Writing unit tests at work should be one of your top priority!
+You need to write tests http://blog.detassigny.net/posts/6/you-need-to-write-tests Writing unit tests at work should be one of your top priority!
 In my first ever programming job, I remember hearing about unit tests a lot, but I simply didn't get the importance of them : "Why do I need to waste time writing extra code to test my own code?
 I know how my code works!!"

 It felt completely useless and also extremely boring.
 But boy, was I wrong!
 A few years later I progressively realised that unit tests are necessary in having a stable and ever-evolving professional code base.